Quick Winners by Use Case

 3. Agria — Best for Pedigree & High-Risk Breeds

-- Highest Which? customer satisfaction score
+- Which? top customer satisfaction score

 - Lifetime cover from £6,500 to £12,500/year

-- 24/7 Pet Health Helpline
+- 24/7 Pet Health Helpline included

 - Covers dogs, cats and rabbits

-- More expensive than competitors
+- More expensive than most competitors

 - Compulsory 20% copayment for older pets

-4. Petsure — Best for Tailored Flexible Cover
+4. Petsure — Best for Tailored, Flexible Cover

 - Pre-existing conditions covered at higher premium